-A fair review of the business of the Group as required by Schedule 5 to the Companies Ordinance (Chapter 622 of the Laws of Hong Kong), including an analysis of the Group's financial performance and an indication of likely future developments in the Group's business is set out in the sections headed "Chairman's Statement" and "Management Discussion and Analysis" on pages 4 to 6 and pages 15 to 25 of this report.
+A fair review of the business of the Group as required by Schedule 5 to the Companies Ordinance (Chapter 622 of the Laws of Hong Kong), including an analysis of the Group's financial performance and an indication of likely future developments in the Group's business is set out in the sections headed "Chairman's Statement" and "Management Discussion and Analysis" of this report.
 These discussions form part of this report.
-Events affecting the Company that have occurred since the end of the financial year is set out in the section headed "Important Events After the Reporting Period" on page 49 in this report.
+Events affecting the Company that have occurred since the end of the financial year is set out in the section headed "Important Events After the Reporting Period" on page 60 in this report.
+An account of the Company's key relationships with its employees, customers and suppliers and others that have a significant impact on the Company is set out in the "Environmental, Social and Governance Report" published on the same date of the 2022 annual report.